-At every stage of their English education the pupils are taught to write English clearly, purposefully and accurately, developing their existing skills and acquiring new ones.
+At every stage of their English education Northwood students are encouraged to think rigorously, explore new ideas and enjoy discussing literature.
+They are also taught to write English clearly, purposefully and accurately, in a range of creative and formal styles.

 Thank you Northwood College for all your hard work.
 My daughter would not have achieved 11 A grades without your hard work and dedication.— Parent of Year 11 student

-At A level we offer English Literature through the AQA Specification A which offers the students a wider selection for their more advanced studies and is an extremely popular choice.
+We deliver AQA GCSE English Language and English Literature and at A Level we offer AQA English Literature, Specification A. We have chosen options which offer the students a wide selection for their more advanced studies and is an extremely popular choice.

-Trips are organised frequently: to the theatre to see texts in performance, workshops and academic lectures to stretch and challenge the learning of all of our students.
-All these trips promote a more ‘holistic’ approach to the learning experience of the subject.
-The Department is fully supportive of, and involved with the library, timetabling lessons in there and participating in its author visits.
-On average, 97% of girls achieve 7-9 in their GCSE examinations which is considerably higher than the national average.
+Trips are organised frequently.
+These include taking year groups to the theatre to see texts in performance, participating in workshops and attending academic lectures, which help to broaden the learning of all our students.
+We also work closely with the librarians, collaborating with author visits and incorporating curriculum time in the library.
+On average, roughly 75% of students achieve 7-9 in their GCSE examinations, which is considerably higher than the national average.

-Small groups and specialist teachers ensure excellent academic achievement across the qualification and this is a very popular A Level subject.
+Small groups and specialist teachers ensure excellent academic achievement and this is a popular A Level subject.

 Our aim is to offer a wealth of activities enabling everyone to be able to participate fully, regardless of age or interest.

-- Creative Writing Competitions – We teach creative writing from Year 7-13 and there are frequent competitions to enter.
-Many of our students are very successful and some girls have been published in regional poetry books for schools.
+- Creative Writing Competitions – We teach creative writing from Year 7-13 and regularly advertise external competitions.
+Many of our students are successful and they have been published in print anthologies and online.
 The Creative Writing Club runs once a week and is for Years 7-13.

-- Book Clubs – Book clubs are run by members of the English Department and encourage wider reading – essential for success at GCSE and A level.
-There is a Keystage 3 book club and an Upper School book club.
+- Book Clubs – Book clubs are run by members of the English Department in conjunction with the Library.
+There is also a Carnegie Prize Shortlist book shadowing club that runs in the Summer Term.